Montmin

-Montmin (/fr/) is a former commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Montmin (/fr/; Monmin) is a former commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 On 1 January 2016, it was merged into the new commune of Talloires-Montmin.

 Inhabitants of the commune are known as Montminois (male) and Montminoises (female).

 Geography

 The seven hamlets occupy a four-mile long valley which is bordered on the west by Mont Chenevier, and on the east by the impressive and snow-capped Tournette massif.
 According to locals, Noah's Ark landed at the Col de l'Aulp, whose valley is indeed shaped like a ship; Noah, Biblical father of viticulture, would have planted the lakeside vineyards of Talloires, which produced wines and brandy until the 1950s.
 The mean elevation of the village is 1000 meters, or 3250 feet above sea level.

 History

 First settled in the early Middle Ages, shortly after the year 1000, the hamlets were farming communities that existed almost entirely independently of the outside world until the advent of modern transportation.